P7XCKD/NF/Notes Factory/Semister 4/CSY/CSY P2.md

-ALLOWAND DENY PERMS for a specific folder/app in windows using properties> security and change user permissions
+ALLOW AND DENY PERMS for a specific folder/app in windows using properties> security and change user permissions

 then log out and sign in again to check
 ![image](.attachments/0a506799257a78bcf513342b99ac3bb7a7729c4b.png)